ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 [Go to top](#table-of-content)

 ### Enabling the feature on your platform instance:
-:hand: Poetry feature cannot be enable using feature sets.
+:hand: Poetry feature cannot be enabled using feature sets.

 - Once green light has been received from DG COMM, the feature needs to be activated by your FPFIS maintenance team.
 Create a support ticket in